Difference Between Asteroid and Meteorite

 Meanwhile, knowing how they differ and more about each might eliminate potential misgivings.

-Both asteroids and meteorites are commonly called celestial bodies, which generally share a few common things, like staying close to the planet.
+Both asteroids and meteorites are commonly called celestial bodies, which share a few common things, like staying close to the planet.

 Two of them traced their origin from space, but they have distinctive names up to their location.
 In this article, the chief aim is to differentiate asteroids and meteorites.